christianitis/christianitis/README.md

-# I start projects and work on them for about two days before forgetting about them for the rest of time.
+# I start projects and work on them for about two days before forgetting about them and never touching them again
 I like Kotlin.